P-narkhede-2034/delta-project/README.md

 # delta-project
-this is demo how to create repository
+this is demo how to create repository.